Meenahmed/Clothing_API_Node.js/README.md

 - The API register users, auhenticate and grant access to some route based on authorization.
   - The users access all products, view single products, view their order, edit their informations.
-  - The admin can perform CRUD functionalities on products, users, orders
+  - The admin can perform CRUD (Create,Read,Update,Delete) functionalities on products, users, orders